 For the most part, what you see is what you get when it comes to the Nissan Versa.
 That said, there are a few ways to customize your purchase.
 The SR gets access to the Convenience Package ($300), which adds heated front seats and adaptive cruise control.
 The S and SV can get the rear-spoiler that comes standard on the SR for an additional $415, and the upper trims can add a center armrest with a storage bin for $300.A Lighting Package ($690) is also available, adding exterior ground lighting and interior ambient lighting.

-$21,490 including the $925 destination fee.
+Our SR test car was decked out with every option available, pushing the as-tested price up to $21,490 including the $925 destination fee.
 This is positively ludicrous for a Versa but without the silly options like the Electronics and Lighting Packages, the SR trim is reasonable.
 We'd easily pass on the $210 floor mats to opt for some third-party ones and the $300 armrest that hurt our elbow would also be an easy skip.
 The Convenience Package for $300 is a bargain price to get adaptive cruise control and heated seats, bringing our recommended price to $18,540 before destination.

 Like the Versa, the Nissan Sentra is all-new for 2020.
 It gets a more noticeable pump in power from its 2.0-liter four-cylinder engine, still easily outpacing the Versa with 149 hp and 146 lb-ft.
 But that's not to say the Sentra is a high-performance sedan, with similar acceleration times to the smaller Versa.
 The larger sedan is more premium inside, though, with leatherette or leather upholstery and more available comfort features, but it doesn't actually offer more passenger or cargo capacity than its subcompact sibling.
 With slightly worse fuel economy and a higher starting MSRP of $19,090, the new-generation Sentra may have swapped places with the Versa in terms of value for money.
 Still, if you can afford to look at the upper mid-to-upper trim levels, the Sentra has more to offer than its more budget-friendly sibling.